GBuch1/vector-space-scoring/README.md

 possible solutions.
 In the context of my coding knowledge gained on this assignment, I feel much more comfortable implementing methods and referencing them within other functions.
 I also learned a ton about how to translate mathematical functions and equations into code as well as using trigonomic functions in the context of code.
 I also gained a lot of knowledge whist practicing implementation of while, and for loops, along with increased proficiency in if statements.
-I also feel like this is the first computer science assignment
-I have completed completely on my own that I can be super proud of.
+And of course I learned a ton about how to write tests for the code that I am writing which is a vital skill to have.
+I also feel like this is the first computer science assignment I have completed completely on my own that I can be super proud of.
 This assignment is really cool and I'm going to be showing it to everyone that I know haha.